mosip/documentation/docs/ID-Authentication-APIs.md

 IDA-OTA-010|Input Identity Type does not match Identity Type of OTP Request|Invalid Identity Type|

 # eKYC Service (Public)
 This service details authentication (eKYC auth) that can be used by Partners to authenticate an Individual and send Individual's KYC details as response.
-Below are various authentication types supported by eKYC Authentication -
+Below are various authentication types supported by eKYC Authentication:

 1. OTP Authentication - OTP
 2. Biometric Authentication - Fingerprint, IRIS and Face